RAM LEATHER CARE SITE

 - The system operated until 2011, when EPA shut the system down to perform RI/FS activities in preparation for the site's final cleanup.

-EPA has completed a Remedial Investigation/Feasibility Study to determine the nature and extent of contamination.
+- EPA completed the Remedial Investigation (RI) at the site in 2015 and a draft Feasibility Study (FS) in 2017.
 Soil and groundwater contamination at the site were classified into four contaminated media zones that are the basis for remedial alternative screening and remedy selection.
 EPA will propose alternative to clean up the site.
-The public will be invited to a public meeting and have an opportunity to comment on a proposed plan Jamuary 2018.
+The public will be invited to a public meeting and have an opportunity to comment on a proposed plan in May 2018.

 What Is the Current Site Status?